Rats, Smack and Suicide — My Stoke Lockdown

 The landlord’s feral son made my decision for me.
 A walking advert for fetal alcohol syndrome, halfway through lockdown he resumed his late night coke and booze sessions in the closed pub downstairs.

 If only he’d stayed below deck.
 Just as a cat marks his territory by pissing, one night Dirty Barry Junior took a young girl upstairs from the pub and into our bathroom, I found them both in there as I went for an early morning slash.

 We had a sharp exchange of words which he ended by waved a wine bottle in my face.
 The confrontation made my mind-up.
 I went back to my room, booked another AirBnB and headed to London the next day.

 I didn’t have a plan beyond getting out of Dodge, but sometimes anything is a good option — and surely, nothing could be worse than Stoke?

-There’s a lockdown here as well, with a total curfew at the weekends, but so far I haven’t met a heroin addict, dealt with a suicide or seen a rat.
+There’s a lockdown here in Turkey as well, with a total curfew at the weekends.
+But so far I haven’t met a heroin addict, dealt with a suicide or seen a rat.
 I’ll grant you that’s a low bar, but for the moment I’ll take it.